Guidance: New and Continuing Travel Ban

 - The ban does not impact your immigration status if you are currently in the United States.

-Please reach out to us directly if you are from one of the affected countries and have questions about your status.
 The International Services team continues to monitor the situation.
 We will provide updates if additional restrictions are implemented.

 Stay informed by checking International Services alerts for the most up-to-date guidance.
 Additional useful information can be found on the Executive Orders site (NetID login required).
 Subscribe to receive important updates and our monthly newsletter by email.
 (International students are automatically subscribed.)